muir/nject/nvelope/README.md

 ---

-This package provides helpers wrapping endpoints.
+This package provides helpers for wrapping endpoints.

 ## Typical chain

-A typical endpoint wrapping chan contains some or all of the following
+A typical endpoint wrapping chan contains some or all of the following.

 ### Deferred Writer